neutrinojs/neutrino/packages/karma/README.md

 ## Watching for changes

 `@neutrinojs/karma` can watch for changes on your source directory and subsequently re-run tests.
-Simply pass omit the `--single-run` argument when running the Karma CLI (for example by using the `test:watch` scripts entry above).
+Simply omit the `--single-run` argument when running the Karma CLI (for example by using the `test:watch` scripts entry above).

 ## Preset options